PDP Governors Forum

 The PDP Governors Forum or PDPGF is a political and policy think tank consisting of the state governors affiliated with the People's Democratic Party in Nigeria.
 The Forum was formed on 24 February 2013 when it split away from the Nigeria Governors Forum (NGF).
 The PDPGF aims to provide a platform for governors to interact and exchange knowledge, ideas and experiences about how to move the party forward as well as to better coordinate programmes and policies in their various states.
-The Forum is led by a Chairperson, currently Aminu Waziri Tambuwal.
-He took over in January 2020 from Seriake Dickson the previous chairman of the Forum.
+The Forum is led by a Chairperson, currently Bala Mohammed.
+He took over in June 2023 from Aminu Waziri Tambuwal the previous chairman of the Forum.

 List of current PDP governors

-There are currently 13 PDP state governors:
+There are currently 8 PDP state governors:

 List of PDPGF chairs

 Since the organization's inception in 2013, the positions of chair and deputy chair have been chosen by the Forum members from among their number.
 The following is a list of current and former PDPGF chairs.